will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 We have 54 "branches" in our Koha and a courier system that delivers materials between our libraries.
 Staff at 1 library frequently need to contact staff at other libraries.
 For years we've maintained a library directory on our system's home page at https://www.nekls.org/

 The problem that staff have had with this is that, if you need to contact someone, you need to leave Koha, go to a different website, search through the directory (which includes all 117 of our member libraries - not just the ones using Koha) and search through the member directory to find the library information you need.
-It was clunky and awkward and the information that was in the directory did not always match the information in Koha because the library informaiton from the directory is not linked to Koha in any way, shape, or form.
+It was clunky and awkward and the information that was in the directory did not always match the information in Koha because the library informaiton from the directory is not linked to the Koha library information in any way, shape, or form.

 So, in 2017 I created a report that gathered all of the library contact information from the branches table in Koha and laid it out in a table that could be posted into the  IntranetCirculationHomeHTML system preference.
 Since this report took some time to run I went ahead and set its cache period for 12 hours.
 That way it wouldn't re-run every time the page loaded.
+It would load once in the morning and then be cached for 12 hours.
+This meant that if I made any changed to a library record in Koha, it wouldn't be visible until the next day.

 Over time I added some information beyond contact information.
-Specifically we had several months where many libraries were working with third party vendors and they were frequently asking me "What was our circulation in previous 12 months?," "How many items does my library own?," and "How many patrons do I have right now?"
+Specifically we had several months where many libraries were working with a third party vendor and they were frequently asking me "What was our circulation in previous 12 months?," "How many items does my library own?," and "How many patrons do I have right now?"
 By adding to this report I could answer most of these questions with "Go look at your library informaiton on the circulation page."
 The report got slower, but it still ran in about 30-40 seconds and it cached for 12 hours, so it wasn't really a problem.

 Then in February of 2023 we did a MariaDB upgrade that changed the way the report ran.
 Instead of running in 30-40 seconds, it crashed after 5 minutes.
 This meant that the report never cached.
 This meant that every time someone opened the circulation page, the report tried to run.
-This meant that Koha crashed.
+When 7 or 8 libraires opened in the morning and tried to go to the circulation page, this meant that Koha crashed.

 The solution was to either monkey around with the settings on MariaDB or to abandon the report as a report.
 Since people had come to rely on having that library contact information on the circulation page, I decided the best way to deal with the situation was to re-write the table using the Rest API rather than a report.
 This meant two things.
 First, it meant that the table would be live.
 If I updated something in a library record in Koha, there would no longer be a 12 hour delay in the table update.
 Second, it meant that I couldn't include information beyond what's in the library record.
 I couldn't have the contact sheet answer the "How many items does my library own?" question any longer.
+That seemed like something that was worth sacrificing.

-Here are the steps to re-creat what I've one on my system:
+Here are the steps I took to create a library contact table on the circulation page in Next Search Catalog:

 ## Change labels on branches.pl

-The first part of my process in managing library contact information in Koha is to modify the labels on the "New library/Modify library" pages at **Home > Administration > Libraries > New library** and **Home > Administration > Libraries > Modify library**.
+The first part of my process in managing library contact information in Koha is to modify the labels on the "New library/Modify library" pages.
+The URL for this page sends you to some variation of branche.pl, or to describe it using the Koha breadcrumbs, these pages are **Home > Administration > Libraries > New library** and **Home > Administration > Libraries > Modify library**.

-For example, the label on the New/modify page for branches.branchaddress1 is "Address line 1:"  For our system this field is always used for a library's mailing address, so I use jQuery to update that label to "Mailing address:"  "Library address 2:" becomes "Street address/Physical address:"  And "Library address 3:" becomes "Director/ILL contact:"
+As an example of the types of changes I make to these pages, the label on the New/modify page for branches.branchaddress1 is "Address line 1:"  For our system this field is always used for a library's mailing address, so I use jQuery to update that label to "Mailing address:"  "Library address 2:" becomes "Street address/Physical address:"  And "Library address 3:" becomes "Director/ILL contact:"

-The full set of labels, their CSS selector, and the database field they relate to in Koha 22.05 are:
+The full set of labels, their CSS selectors, and the database fields they relate to in Koha 22.05 are:

 | Standard Koha label | CSS selector | Database field | Next Search Catalog |
 |--|--|--|--|